As a doctor, one of the most challenging aspects of running your practice is connecting with potential patients and letting them know you exist.

 Invest in SEO

-During the customer research phase of marketing, you’ll likely find that most patients find doctors through Google or other search engines.
+During the customer research phase, you’ll likely find that most patients find you through Google or other search engines.

 Therefore, optimizing your website to show up first in the search results is one of the single most important things you can do to increase patient volume.